 The Dean of Guernsey and Commissary General is the Very Reverend Tim Barker

-The Vice Deans (who are also Commissaries-Delegate) are the Reverend Jon Honour and the Reverend John Moore
+The Vice Dean (who is also Commissary-Delegate) is the Reverend John Moore